Telenav/kivakit/documentation/developing/maven-dependencies.md

 ### Maven Repositories

-To add KivaKit as a dependency in a project, this repository reference must be added to *pom.xml*:
+To add KivaKit modules as dependencies in a project, this repository reference must be added to *pom.xml*:

     <repositories>
         <repository>